Release Date: June 23, 2003

 After collecting the required amount of red diamonds in a stage you can drop down into the boss of the stage’s lair.
 Wario comes face-to-face with legendary, mythical monsters each with their own unique design and attacks, some magical others physical.
 Bosses remind me of Donkey Kong 64 bosses: they look like large demented plastic toys that are sometimes in a darkly lit stage.
 They are toppled just like normal enemies: stun, then use a Mad Move.
 The stage bosses quality falls off at the end of the game with the last two being extremely easy and uninspired.
 What is troubling is the little-to-no verticality utilized for regular bosses.

 World bosses are consistent on providing good entertainment value and novelty.
-Their massive area-consuming attacks complement Wario’s defensive combat playstyle relying on jumping out of the way and otherwise larger wide-ranged movements that smaller traditional dodge mechanics wouldn’t make sense for.
-Attacking their large bodies greatly shows off the visual hit feedback in this game of the entire body flashing one color upon each hit.
+Their massive area-consuming attacks complement Wario’s platform-reaching playstyle by relying on jumping out of the way and making otherwise larger wide-ranged movements to navigate to better spots that smaller traditional dodge mechanics wouldn’t make sense for.
+Landing a blow on these typically large creatures greatly shows off the visual hit feedback in this game of the entire body flashing one color upon each hit.
 These smoothly surfaced creatures with a rubbery look take hits betraying rubbery insides.
 Victory showers the player in coins as these Goliath-sized foes keel over, which then becomes quite a visual feast, almost barbaric, to see Wario bathing in coins and gorging himself on them with hypersuction.
-The last world boss has 6 attacks and a great stage where you go bouncing high in the air back and forth between two ships with action of dodging large explosions, throwing barrels, and performing sky-high piledrives!
+The last world boss has 6 attacks and a great stage where you go bouncing high in the air back and forth between two ships dodging large explosions, throwing barrels, and performing sky-high piledrives!
 The final boss is a big disappointment to encounter after all that with its flat stage and 3 attacks (one being shock waves you jump over), especially since the pre-fight arena formation cutscene is on an epic scale.

 Definitely worth playing through.
 It’s even short enough to play through in one sitting if you speed through it.